SemwebServices/auth-svc/README.md

 # Config

+## Database

+become the postgres OS user and start the postgres client

+    psql

+    postgres=# create database semweb;
+    postgres=# CREATE USER semweb WITH PASSWORD '...';
+    postgres=# GRANT ALL PRIVILEGES ON DATABASE semweb to semweb;

 ## Pointing at your local config file

 THe app needs a config file with details of local certs etc. Normally (tomcat) this is done by creating a